This is a Synthetic World: Three Essays on Causal Inference, Applied Econometrics, and Machine Learning for Policy Analysis

 How did city-level vaccine mandates affect restaurant employment?

-Each implemented vaccine mandates for indoor dining in 2021.
-Other cities (i.e., Chicago) did too, but they did so when a new COVID variant (Omicron) became viral, a critical confounder for clean identification.
+Each implemented strict vaccine mandates for indoor dining and other public venues in 2021.
+Other cities (i.e., Chicago) did too, but they did so when a new COVID variant (Omicron) became viral, a critical confounder for identification.

 Why These Cities Matter